 What Will the Judge Consider in Deciding How to Divide Property?

 Many couples establish agreements on how assets are divided in the event of a divorce (or death).
-In North Carolina, both a prenuptial agreement or a postnuptial agreement are legal documents people can draw up should they decide to establish a formal agreement.
+In North Carolina, both a prenuptial agreement and a postnuptial agreement are legal documents people can draw up should they decide to establish a formal agreement.

 Prenuptial Agreements

 People often choose prenuptial agreements in second marriages if they want to preserve assets for their children born from an earlier marriage.
-Others who come into the relationship with substantial assets, such as a home, a business, or other financial accounts, may want to ensure it stays with them and not split if the marriage were to end.
+Others who come into the relationship with substantial assets, such as a home, a business, or other financial accounts, may want to ensure it stays with them if the marriage were to end.

 Postnuptial Agreements